Peeragogy/Peeragogy.github.io/action.md

 Our strategy will be to use the Handbook as our primary read/write knowledge base, and to draw on other relevant texts to build a shared language.
 In order to cover a wide range of material, it is not necessary or expected for every student to read every text, but presentation is required for a passing grade.
 One of our aims is to learn how to do more as a team than we could accomplish as a loose group of individuals.
 Discussions will be recorded and shared online to broaden access and engage a wider public.
 The readings will be frontloaded: the last four weeks of the course will be devoted to the design and prototyping of new interventions that can be developed further after the course.

+### Learning outcomes
 By the end of the course, students will be able to synthesize interventions relevant to global economic challenges.
 They will gain design and media production skills relevant to creating a Massive Open Online Course.
 It is expected that students will also train the affective dimensions of their engagement with difficult issues, by practicing rigorous self-assessment and developing constructive feedback for their peers.
 Specifically, students successfully completing the course will build a portfolio of evidence that they can receive major challenges with compassion, respond with an awareness of diverse needs, value others’ perspectives and voices, organize effective networks and strategies, and characterize constructive collaborative efforts and ways to support them.

 ### Agenda
-Wk 1
+Wk 1: Introduction (Joe)
 : Develop a collective intention.
 The course will involve a lot of thinking about co-design and we will start by co-designing the experience we will have together.
 We will update this Agenda or “Roadmap” as we work together.
 We will introduce and distribute Rheingoldian "roles" for our co-learning as well as editorial roles needed for co-producing the next edition of the Peeragogy Handbook, and an Action Review template.

 Wk 2.
 : A deeper dive into co-learning.
 Reading and even regurgitating is fairly passive.
 So, to learn more, students can devise more interesting ways to share the material they are engaging with.
-Each student will focus on developing expertise in one or two areas during the course, and shared skills in collaboration.
+Each student will focus on developing expertise in one or two specific learning areas (i.e. digital comments, peer production, volunteer mobilization.

 Wk 3
 : Gain experience with agile project management.
 We will adapt the Handbook's Pattern Catalogue and maintain a record of ‘next steps’ to feed back into our local project(s).